 - COVID-19 Cures and Inoculations

-The goal of these attacks are to get users to click on links or open an attached document.
+These attacks seek to get users to click on links or open an attached document.
 Be very cautious when opening any of these emails or attachments.
-If you're not sure, forward the messages to firstname.lastname@example.org.
+If you're not sure, forward the messages to email@example.com.
 We'll do our best to help.

 Safe Computing Tips

 We have already noted bad actors taking advantage of the current COVID-19 crisis.
 Be extra wary of email that asks you to donate, provide personal information, threatens to lock your account if you don't "click here now!”, or offers an easy solution for working from home.
 Scam emails promising immunity, cures or treatments for COVID-19 have been noted as well.
 If you think you see a phish or a scam, forward it to firstname.lastname@example.org.